Ceramic-Blue-Tim/Guidelines/src/docs/source/repo_handling.md

 ## Introduction to Git

+[Git](https://git-scm.com) is a free and open source distributed version control system designed to handle projects sources with speed and efficiency.
 The first step is to get through the basic theory of git.
-While a good mastery of git requires hours several of study and practices, basic use of elementary notions **commit**, **push**, **pull** and **branches** can be mastered in a reasonable amount of time.
+While a good mastery of git requires several hours of study and practices, basic use of the elementary notions **commit**, **push**, **pull** and **branches** can be mastered in a reasonable amount of time.
 Plenty of tutorials are availables on that matter.

 ## Repository hosting